DB network and clusters

 Public access to a host

 Any cluster host can be accessible from outside Yandex.Cloud if you requested public access when creating the host.
-To connect to this kind of host, use its FQDN.
+To connect to such a host, use its FQDN.

 It is not possible to request a public address after creating a host, but you can replace one of the existing hosts with a new host that has a public address.